Tasmimdristy7/footium-qa/README.md

 # footium-qa
 A playwright+typescript Automation code

+# Getting Started

-#You can Find the code in the test file
+You can Find the code in the test file